 Adding the topping

-- A few minutes before the burek is done baking, boil about 2 cups of water with 3-5 tablespoons of butter.
+- A few minutes before the burek is done baking, in a small pot heat up butter and water together.
+(Butter should melt in hot/ boiling water!)
 Once the burek is finished, sprinkle it very generously with the water and butter mixture.
 Then, cover it with a kitchen cloth, and leave it to rest for about 20 minutes.

 Serving, storing, reheating, freezing